 Guns can be a way to protect yourself from someone bigger or stronger who wants to do you harm.
 Guns can make the difference in winning or losing a war, of making you personally a winner or loser.
 The ultimate German plan was to make whole nations their slaves to do the heavy work while they lived in luxury.
 The German and Japanese plan was to wipe out all the people who did not fit their requirements.
 We beat the Germans and Japanese because our fighters and our production of weapons became better than theirs.

 We have been at war for so many years now that we will undoubtedly draw a breath of relief when all our troops finally return from Afghanistan.
 But it is difficult to draw breaths of relief when we realize that there are so many millions of guns loose in our country and we know in our hearts that lurking somewhere are disturbed people who are capable of using one of those guns to wipe out a group of innocent bystanders at any moment.
-Once again our country is divided, this time between the gun owners and the completely unarmed.
-The former want to have unbridled use of their weapons and the latter would like some restrictions applied.

 The controversy has been enhanced by the Second Amendment to our Constitution and its references to a "well-regulated militia" and "right to bear arms."
 In 2010, the Supreme Court nailed down the right to own and use guns and the battle was joined.